Share this Post

-Is your house, apartment, or business located in a flood zone?
+Is your house, apartment, condo, or business located in a flood zone?
 Do you experience high rainfall or snowfall amounts throughout the year?
-Is your crawl space or basement located below the area’s water table?
+Is your crawl space or basement located near the area’s water table?
 If so, your home is at risk of water damage.

 In addition to rainfall amounts and flood zones, a burst or leaking pipe, as well as a faulty water heater, can cause crawl space or basement flooding.
 Many homeowners and business owners do not realize that a few inches of water can cause substantial and costly damage to a building.